Disturbia (song)

-"Disturbia" is a song recorded by Barbadian singer Rihanna for Good Girl Gone Bad: Reloaded (2008), a re-release of her third studio album Good Girl Gone Bad (2007).
+"Disturbia" is a song by Barbadian singer Rihanna from Good Girl Gone Bad: Reloaded (2008), a re-release of her third studio album Good Girl Gone Bad (2007).
 It was written by Andre Merritt, Chris Brown, Brian Kennedy and Rob.
 A!, with the production of the song helmed by Kennedy.
-The song was released as the third single from the reloaded edition of the album, and seventh overall.
-"Disturbia" was sent to US contemporary hit radio on June 17, 2008, and was released as a CD single in the United Kingdom on July 22, 2008.
+The song was released as the third and final single from the re-release.
+"Disturbia" was sent to American contemporary hit radio on June 17, 2008, and was released as a CD single in the United Kingdom on July 22, 2008.

 "Disturbia" is an uptempo dance-pop and electropop song with a "sizzling" beat.
-Lyrically, the song is about the experiences of anguish, anxiety, and confusion.
+Lyrically, the song is about the experiences of depression, anxiety, anguish and confusion.
 The song received positive reviews from music critics, who generally praised its dark musical tone, lyrics and beat, and noted that it is reminiscent of Rihanna's previous single, "Don't Stop the Music" (2007).
 "Disturbia" earned Rihanna an award for Best International Song at the 2009 NRJ Music Awards and a nomination for Best Dance Recording at the 2009 Grammy Awards.

-"Disturbia" was a commercial success, and peaked at number one in Belgium (Flanders) and New Zealand and became a top-ten hit in more than twenty countries including Australia, Canada, and the United Kingdom.
+"Disturbia" was a commercial success, and peaked at number one in Belgium (Flanders) and New Zealand and became a top-ten hit in more than twenty countries including Australia, on the Canadian Hot 100, and the UK Singles Chart.
 The song topped the US Billboard Hot 100 chart for two consecutive weeks, and became Rihanna's third number-one single from Good Girl Gone Bad and fourth overall on the Hot 100.
+It is certified seven-times Platinum in the US and Gold or higher in eleven additional countries.
 The accompanying music video for "Disturbia" was directed by Anthony Mandler, which portrays Rihanna in various locations such as in a prison cell and gas chamber.
 "Disturbia" has regularly featured on the set lists of Rihanna's tours and live performances since its release.